Submit images of skin issues and receive a response from dermatologists of your choice within 48 hours.

 B: General Terms and Conditions Between Users and Dermatologists – Treatment Agreement

 OnlineDoctor AG (“OnlineDoctor”) operates the online mediation platform onlinedoctor.ch (“platform”).
-Using the platform, private individuals residing in Switzerland (“users”) can have their skin conditions assessed by participating, federally approved dermatologists (“dermatologists”) by providing one of these dermatologists with information about and photos of the affected area of skin via the platform.
+Using the platform, private individuals residing in Switzerland (“users”) can have a change in their skin assessed by participating, federally approved dermatologists (“dermatologists”) by providing one of these dermatologists with information about and photos of the affected area of skin via the platform.
 The dermatologist assesses the affected skin area based on the information and photos and gives a recommendation for action.

 2. Conclusion of the treatment agreement